 What is a projector?
 A projector is something that projects an image onto something else, like a movie screen.

-But how do people "project" (which is called a psychological projection)?
+How do people "project" their beliefs?
 Let me give you a simple description:

 Person 1 can only guess what Person 2 is thinking and feeling, unless Person 1 asks Person 2 what they are thinking and feeling.
 Think about it.
 How could Person 1 really know what Person 2 is thinking unless they or ask them?
 How many people are able to read other people's minds?